antonpetkoff/identifier-suggestion/README.md

 - [ ] Write!
   - [x] Describe the dataset
-    - [ ] Add some tables and plots of the data for better understanding
+    - [x] Add some tables and plots of the data for better understanding
   - [ ] Describe the Seq2Seq architecture and training process
   - [ ] Describe the evaluation metrics this project has used
   - [ ] Summarize your research in the Literature Review section
   - [ ] Describe your best experiment

-- [x] Increase Dataset to 800k method samples
-  - [x] Select a set of Java repositories
-  - [x] Write scripts for downloading the source code repositories at specific hashes
-  - [x] Fetch only the Java code from these repositories
-  - [x] Write scripts for extracting Java methods
-  - [ ] Analyze the distribution of the data
-    - [x] Reduce vocabulary size
-      - [x] Split snake_case
-      - [x] Replace string literals
-      - [x] Replace number literals
-      - [x] Cased vs uncased - the hypothesis is that cased is better
-      - [ ] Include or remove test files (they skew the distribution)
-      - [ ] Token-level vs subtoken-level vs char-level vocabulary
-  - [x] Split the dataset into train/test/validation sets
-  - [x] Preprocess data
-    - [x] Extract the preprocessing step as a method in the model

-- [ ] Improve evaluation
+- [ ] Improve evaluation with order-aware metrics
-  - [ ] Exclude padding tokens
-    - [ ] Ensure that the metrics don't reward the model if it correctly predicts padding tokens
-  - [ ] Order-aware metrics
-    - [ ] Some type of edit distance
   - [ ] ROUGE-2, ROUGE-L
   - [ ] BLEU
     - [ ] BLEU score for different sequence lengths? [see Extensions here](https://machinelearningmastery.com/encoder-decoder-recurrent-neural-network-models-neural-machine-translation/)
   - [ ] What about the CTC loss?
+  - [ ] Some type of edit distance?

 - [ ] Add Regularization
   - [ ] [L2 Regularization of all trainable variables](https://stackoverflow.com/questions/37571514/regularization-for-lstm-in-tensorflow)